Philip McKenzieOn Influence and Influencers

 Philip is a global speaker, having provided keynotes and workshops in London, Moscow, Sao Paulo, Istanbul, Amsterdam and more.

 Prior, he was the Managing Partner of FREE DMC, an influencer marketing agency that specialized in integrated marketing strategy, digital content creation, and experiential events.
-In his roles with FREE DMC, Philip created strategic experiential campaigns for Jaguar, Sprite, Remy Martin, Belvedere Vodka and others.
+In his roles with FREE DMC, Phil created strategic experiential campaigns for Jaguar, Sprite, Remy Martin, Belvedere Vodka and others.

 He was also the Global Curator of Influencer Conference, a global content platform that exists at the intersection of values, creativity, culture, and commerce.
 From its beginnings in 2010 in NYC, InfluencerCon has been held in some of the most dynamic cities in the world including London, Berlin, Detroit, Sao Paulo, Mumbai and Amsterdam.

-After completing his MBA at Duke University’s Fuqua School of Business, Philip joined Goldman, Sachs & Co where he worked in Domestic Equity Trading.
+After completing his MBA at Duke University’s Fuqua School of Business, Phil joined Goldman, Sachs & Co where he worked in Domestic Equity Trading.
 He has had extensive trading experience in both the Healthcare and Consumer Product sectors.

-Philip is a passionate supporter of the arts.
+Phil is a passionate supporter of the arts.
 He has been a Supporting Partner of the Alvin Ailey American Dance Theatre since 1999.
 He is formerly a Junior Associate of the Museum of Modern Art and a member of the Apollo Circle of the Metropolitan Museum of Art.
 He is a rabid music fan and accomplished DJ under the name 9 Is Water.

 Prior to his Duke MBA, Philip earned a bachelor of business administration from Howard University majoring in finance with a minor concentration in philosophy.